-If you want to go on a walk at 6pm, set an alarm for 5:30pm as a reminder.
-When you hear the alarm, it’s like a nudge saying, “it’s time to get dressed for your walk.”
-You don’t want to shirk on yourself.
+If you want to go for a walk at 6 pm, set the alarm for 5:30 pm as a reminder.
+When you hear the alarm, it’s a workout motivation reminder.
+You don’t want to shirk your health and fitness.

-10. Trade Exercise for That Afterwork Happy Hour Drink
+10. Trade Exercise for That After-Work Happy Hour

-Maybe you are skipping some workouts to meet co-workers at happy hour.
-Or you come in from a long day at work and have a glass of wine first thing to alleviate the stress of the day.
-While it’s sometimes nice to unwind with a glass of wine, doing so after work could be a habit.
-And you can replace that habit with exercise.
+Maybe you are skipping some workouts to meet co-workers at happy hour, or you come in from a long day at work and have a glass of wine first thing to alleviate the stress of the day.
+While it’s sometimes nice to unwind with a glass of wine, doing so after work could become a habit, and you can replace that habit with exercise.

-By cutting out alcohol right after work, it gives you more time in the day to get a workout in.
-So try to go straight from work to your workout, or put your exercise clothes on the minute you get home and head back out the door for your run or walk.
+Cutting out alcohol right after work gives you more time in the day to get a workout in.
+Try to go straight from work to your workout, or put your exercise clothes on the minute you get home and head back out the door for your run or walk.
 Whatever it is, think of that happy hour as a new kind of “happy hour time” for your to treat yourself and your body to your workout.

 Exercise can help stave off anxiety and depression, so if your post-work drink is to alleviate post-work stress and anxiety, give a neighborhood walk a whirl instead.

-Life sometimes gets in the way of our best-laid plans, including our plans to work out.
-But by maintaining the attitude of self-love, and giving yourself the gift of time to exercise, you can use the above tips to help you stay on track with your workout regimen.
+Life sometimes gets in the way of our plans, including our plans to work out and stick to weight loss goals.
+However, you should maintain the attitude of self-love and give yourself the gift of making time to exercise.

-By using some organizational tricks as well as remembering your reasons for making your workout a priority, you’ll not only find the time to fit it in but feel good about doing so.
+By using some organizational tricks and remembering your reasons for making your workout a priority, you’ll not only find the time to fit it in, you’ll also feel good about doing so.
+You can use the above tips to help you stay on track with your workout motivation.

 |||^||Cbc: Working Out Is Hard|